Water D/H in 3I/ATLAS as a Probe of Formation Conditions in Another Planetary System: Methods

-Despite the overall good agreement between the model and the data, the high-resolution Band 5 spectra in Extended Data Figure~\ref{fig:ch3oh_spec1d} show a clear asymmetry on the blue side of the two strongest lines that cannot be fully captured by our assumed spherically symmetric SUBLIME 1D model.
-The Band 5 methanol model underpredicts the observed intensities by $\sim20\%$, which could reflect unaccounted non-LTE effects, time variability between the two observing windows, and uncertainties in ALMA's absolute flux calibration.
+Despite the overall good agreement between the model and the data, the high-resolution Band 5 spectra in Extended Data Figure~2 show a clear asymmetry on the blue side of the two strongest lines that cannot be fully captured by our assumed spherically symmetric SUBLIME 1D model.
+The Band 5 CH$_3$OH model underpredicts the observed intensities by $\sim20\%$, which could reflect unaccounted non-LTE effects, time variability between the two observing windows and uncertainties in ALMA's absolute flux calibration.
 A more detailed 3D treatment of this dataset, and of our additional ALMA observations, will be presented in future work.

-To validate our methanol modeling, we compare our derived CH$_3$OH production rate with independent measurements.
+To validate our CH$_3$OH modeling, we compare our derived CH$_3$OH production rate with independent measurements.
 Our HDO+H$_2$O+CH$_3$OH retrieval yields $Q$(CH$_3$OH)$=(4.1\pm0.1)\times10^{27}$ s$^{-1}$.
-The ALMA monitoring results of \cite{Roth:2025arXiv} were obtained pre-perihelion and thus are not directly comparable; however, our value is consistent with an extrapolation of the increasing trend reported in that study (Extended Data Figure~\ref{fig:support}).
-In addition, IRAM 30-m observations obtained closer in time (1-3 November) yield $Q$(CH$_3$OH)$=(3.38\pm0.05)\times10^{27}$ s$^{-1}$ (Biver et al., submitted), in good agreement with our inferred CH$_3$OH production rate.
+The ALMA monitoring results of ref. \cite{Roth:2026ApJ} were obtained pre-perihelion and thus are not directly comparable; however, our value is consistent with an extrapolation of the increasing trend reported in that study (Extended Data Figure~3).
+In addition, IRAM 30-m observations obtained closer in time (1-3 November) yield $Q$(CH$_3$OH)$=(3.38\pm0.05)\times10^{27}$ s$^{-1}$ (ref. \cite{Biver:2026arXiv}), in good agreement with our inferred CH$_3$OH production rate.

-The rotational temperature ($T_{\rm rot}$) of the observed methanol gas was also compared to the model results through a rotational diagram analysis as is commonly done in the literature \cite{Bockelee-Morvan:1994, Roth:2021PSJ}.
+The rotational temperature ($T_{\rm rot}$) of the observed CH$_3$OH gas was also compared with the model results through a rotational diagram analysis as is commonly done in the literature \cite{Bockelee-Morvan:1994, Roth:2021PSJ}.
 The rotational diagram is constructed by assuming that the population distribution of the levels sampled by CH$_3$OH follow a Boltzmann distribution characterized by a single temperature, $T_{\rm rot}$.
-In this case the column density of molecules in the upper level of each transition $N_u$ can be related to the integrated flux density $S_{\nu}\Delta v$ via:
+In this case the column density of molecules in the upper level of each transition $N_{\rm u}$ can be related to the integrated flux density $S_{\nu}\Delta v$ via:

-Where $\Omega$ is the subtended angle by the emission, which we assume fills the full beam in all cases, $A_{\rm ul}$ is the Einstein A coefficient, $h$ is the Planck constant and $c$ the speed of light.
-This can then be related to the total column density of the molecular emission through the Boltzmann distribution,
+Where $\Omega$ is the subtended angle by the emission, which we assume fills the full beam in all cases, $A_{\rm{ul}}$ is the Einstein A coefficient, $h$ is the Planck constant and $c$ is the speed of light.
+This can then be related to the total column density of the molecular emission through the Boltzmann distribution